paradigm-lab/Frontend/JavaScript/README.md

 	Element Node: p
 	Attribute Node: Used to give more specification about an element. eg: class

+document is an object.
+We can prove this by writing typeof document in the console.
-We use document or window.document to get the document in the console.
+We use document or window.document to get the document object in the console.

 # Single Elements or Individual Elements
 - getElementsById()